martincardarilli/EXAMEN/README.md

 - **Local storage vs real S3:** Simpler for dev and testing.
 The `storage.ts` abstracts this so switching to real S3 is just changing one file.
 - **Raw SQL vs ORM:** Went with raw pg queries to keep it simple and avoid extra dependencies.
 For a bigger project Prisma would be nicer.
 - **Table creation on startup vs migrations:** Using `CREATE TABLE IF NOT EXISTS` on startup.
 Works fine here but in production you'd want proper migrations.
-- **No input validation lib:** Manual checks for now.
-Would use zod or joi in a real project.
+- **Zod for validation:** Lightweight and works well with TypeScript.
+Validates patientId on upload and UUID format on document retrieval.
 - **Logging:** Winston writes to local files (`logs/`) and optionally to CloudWatch when credentials are present.
 Audit events go to a separate stream.
 Locally the files are enough for dev; in production CloudWatch handles retention and alerting.

 ## What I'd improve with more time

-- Real JWT auth
+- Real JWT auth with token verification
-- Pre-signed S3 URLs for file download
+- Pre-signed S3 URLs for secure file download
-- Input validation with zod
 - Pagination on list endpoint
-- Audit log table (in addition to file/CloudWatch logs, persisting in DB)
+- Audit log table in DB (in addition to file/CloudWatch logs)
 - Rate limiting
 - Tests (unit + integration)
-- Docker Compose for easy local setup
-- Proper DB migrations
+- Proper DB migrations (e.g. with node-pg-migrate)

 ---